ehorvat1/NES-MEP-Reader/README.md

 - Rel.
 2.2: Fallback to Wifi AP can make AP button obsolete.
 1hour plot.
 Additional Meter Info on status page.
 - Rel.
 2.3: Data fetch from meter and Web Interface now on 2 second base.
 New 5 minute plot.
 - Rel.
 2.4: Frequency Indicator, Power Factors and Reactive Data including their MQTT Topics (for Raw MQTT and HomeAssistant)
-- Upcoming Rel.
-2.5: Get all MQTTs to work, more info on minute & hour plot,
+- Rel.
+2.5: Added a fixed price per kWh for export.
+            User can enter now a "last" counter value and a comment for this value - idea is to enter here the last kWh from the last energy bill.
+A price is calculated from this "last" counter to the actual kWh counter to get an idea of costs since last energy bill.
+More MQTTs should work now.
+More info on minute & hour plot.

 This code is designed to decode data from NES (Networked Energy Services) electric smart meters which are installed in some countries in Europe (eg. Denmark and Austria, Switzerland).